-Many people think that cleaning coins will increase their value.
-After all, shiny and clean coins are beautiful.
+Many people think that cleaning their coins will increase their value.
+After all, shiny and bright coins are beautiful.
 When the coin leaves the mint after just being struck, it has a shine or luster.
 The original mint luster is gradually destroyed as a coin circulates through commerce.
-Additionally, cleaning a coin will also remove the luster thereby destroying the original surface characteristics.
+Cleaning a coin will also remove the luster thereby destroying the original surface characteristics.
 Some of the most common questions asked by new coin collectors are "How do I restore the shine to my coins?" and "How can I clean my coins to make them shiny again?"

 To see the amazing cartwheel effect, take any newly minted coin which is uncirculated (you probably have a few in your pocket change right now) and tilt the coin to the light, watching the band of the "cartwheel" to rotate around.
 It is much easier to see this effect on the obverse (head's side of the coin) than the reverse side because there is usually more flat space, called the field, on the side with the portrait.
 Also, the larger the coin, the easier it is to see the cartwheel effect, and the better it rotates.

 Why Is Not Cleaning Your Coin so Important?